• Skip to primary navigation

 Notes/Tips

-Gluten-Free Version: Use gluten-free pasta.
+• Gluten-Free Version: Use gluten-free pasta.
 I like Banza brand.
-Omit the breadcrumbs or use a gluten-free version.
-I prefer to make my own with toasted gluten-free bread.
+Omit the breadcrumbs or use a gluten-free bread crumbs.

-1. Microwave for 2 minutes on high.
+• Microwave: Microwave for 2 minutes on high.
 Flip over.
 Microwave another 2 minutes.
-Flip over again and microwave in 1 minute increments until a knife is inserted easily into the middle.
+Flip over again and microwave in 1-minute increments until a knife is inserted easily into the middle.

-2. Preheat oven to 350°F. Place sweet potato on a parchment or foil-lined baking sheet.
+• Bake: Preheat oven to 350°F. Place sweet potato on a parchment or foil-lined baking sheet.
 Bake for 30 minutes.
-Then, flip over and baking another 30 minutes.
+Then, flip over and bake another 30 minutes.
 Sweet potatoes are done when until a knife is inserted easily into the middle and skin feels crisp.

 © Author: Rachel Tiemeyer